Introduction to Defect

 All defects should be fixed.
 Though they may have their priorities, it should be made sure that all are being fixed irrespective of the priorities being set.
 In order to improve the process, it is important that all defects are considered as critical.
 The smallest of the defects can help in improving the quality and prevent the occurrence of the defect.
 After all this, another management reporting also is an important part.
 All individual defects must be reported and all information regarding these should be given to senior management.
 This also provides insight into areas where the process can be improved.

-- Defect management ensures that the bugs which are found are actually getting fixed.
+- Its management ensures that the bugs which are found are actually getting fixed.
 It helps in tracking it to closure with the developers and testers working together.

 - Once they are fixed it is assured that all flaws in the system are removed.
 It ensures that a high-quality product is being delivered.
 It saves both time and money.
 Efficiency and economics are both well maintained.